mze-runner/amn-error/README.md

 }
 ```

-and as the second parameter - `explanation` - optional extra filed to provide more derails around a nature of
+`explanation` - is the second _optional_ parameter providing more derails around the nature of error.

 ## How use middleware

 Amn Error provides two middleware.
-`amnErrorHandler` - to handle bespoke amn error class.
+`errorHandler` - to handle bespoke amn error class.

-`errorHandler` - to handle an error raised by native nodejs `Error`, but reply to a client with a http status code.
+`defaultErrorHandler` - to handle an error raised by native nodejs `Error`, but reply to a client with a http status code.
 By default status code is `500`.

 > `defaultErrorHandler` provided just for compatibility with native nodejs `Error` class.